 When it comes to self care, there is no ‘one size fits all’ and although taking a long soak in a candle-lit bubble bath every evening is very relaxing, it’s not always attainable!
 So, when you’re thinking about your own self care regime, ask yourself what you love doing, what lifts your mood, what makes you feel more energised, what makes you feel more in control of your wellbeing and plan in those things, however small they are.

 My Top Tips For Self Care

-I thought I’d share some of my favourite tips for self-care.
+I thought I’d share some of my top tips for self care.
 They’re not all massive and time-consuming activities, rather small but frequent actions that allow us to focus on ourselves.
 Why not try some of them out?

 After every hour or couple of hours in your busy day, take a couple of minutes in a quiet space to practice some 4/8 breathing.

 Simply breathe in for a count of four and breathe out for a count of eight and repeat several times.
 This helps to regulate and deepen your breathing, cut through any anxiety that may have been gradually building up and helps your mind to focus on YOU.

 Make sure your bedroom is an electronic device-free zone.

 You deserve to relax at the end of a busy day, rather than keep your mind stimulated by scrolling through your phone or tablet.
 The following day will also be more manageable if you’ve had time to fully let your mind and body relax and get some quality sleep.
 Try reading a book (not a kindle), practicing some 4/8 breathing again or even trying journaling about your day and writing down three things you are proud of yourself for.

 Look after your body as if you were looking after a plant